hatfieldlibrary/solr_ocr_processor/README.md

 #### Supports
 * GET, POST, and DELETE methods
-* For POST's, MiniOcr or ALTO files are added to the index with "full" or "lazy" indexing and optional XML-encoding of Unicode characters.
+* Addition of `MiniOcr`, `hOCR` or `ALTO` to the index with "full" or "lazy" indexing (with optional XML-encoding of Unicode characters), via POST.
+* Conversion of `hOCR` and `ALTO` files to `MiniOcr`.
-* GET requests verify that OCR files have been indexed.
+* Checks for whether OCR files have been indexed, via GET.
-* DELETE requests remove OCR files from the index and the file system (if "lazy" indexing was used).
+* Removal of OCR files from the index and the file system if "lazy" indexing was used, via DELETE.

 #### Configuration Options
 * **http_port**: listen port of service